ossana1/DATA606_FinalProject/README.md

 ## Dashboard

 The dashboard implementation with Heroku is in the __voila-dashboard branch__ of the repository with necessary configuration files.
-Any commits to this branch are pushed to the Heroku project automatically. <br> https://ossana-angela-data606-final.herokuapp.com/
+Any commits to this branch are pushed to the Heroku project automatically. <br> [Heroku App] (https://ossana-angela-captsone606.herokuapp.com/)
 ## Data
 The cleaned dataset has been split into CSVs for upload to github repo.
 They can be loaded into dataframes and merged using the notebook Phase I_Load from Split CSVs.
 See an image of cruise locations below.